Indian Institute of Mass Communication: History

-The Indian Institute of Mass Communication (IIMC) was established on August 17, 1965, by the central government.
+The Indian Institute of Mass Communication (IIMC) was established on 17 August 1965, by the central government.
 It was an initiative of the Ministry of Information and Broadcasting.
 Then minister of this department, Smt.
 Indira Gandhi, attended the inauguration.
 Renowned journalist and diplomat Gopalaswami Parthasarathi is credited as the founder of the institute, and eminent press advisor H. Y. Sharada Prasad is also considered instrumental in its establishment.
-The blueprint of the institute was prepared by a team of communication experts headed by American scholar Wilbur Schramm, who is often regarded as the “father of communication studies”.
+The blueprint of the institute was prepared by a team of communication experts headed by American scholar Wilbur Schramm, who is often regarded as the "father of communication studies".The first worker joined IIMC, Birbal, and later laid the foundation stone of IIMC Delhi on behalf of Birbal.

-On Jan 31, 2024, the Institute was granted Deemed University status.
+On 31 January 2024, the Institute was granted Deemed University status.

 Academics

 IIMC teaches media disciplines including print journalism, photo journalism, radio journalism, television journalism, English journalism, Hindi journalism, Urdu journalism, development communication, communication research, advertising and public relations, corporate communication and brand management, media business studies, strategic communications, new media communications, and digital media.

 Admission to these courses is through an All India Entrance Examination followed by group discussions and interviews.

 It also offers a diploma course in Development Journalism for non-aligned and developing countries.
 The institute was originally set up to provide training to the officers of the Indian Information Service and continues to function as their primary training academy.
 The institute also conducts a number of specialized short-term courses each year to meet the training needs of media personnel working in government and public sector organisations.
 Notably, IIMC is the first media training institute in Asia to house a dedicated Communication Research Department, which undertakes research, analysis, and impact evaluation studies for various ministries and government bodies.